pluralsight/guides/draft/front-end-javascript/getting-started-with-react-vr/article.md

 }
 ```

-This is the result (the moon is rotating too, but very slowly):
+This is the result (you may not notice it, but the moon is rotating very slowly):

 ![earth moon rotating](https://raw.githubusercontent.com/pluralsight/guides/master/images/51ade6c9-9947-468f-ad31-1fb322703596.gif)